-SUMMARY Sustainable fashion can be related to fashion in many aspects.
-Sustainable fashion is related closely to creativity.
+Figure 33.
+End-to-end cycle enabled by the service SUMMARY Sustainable fashion is related closely to innovation in many aspect.
 Innovation in a sustainable sense is described by Boons et al. (2013) as fundamentally redefining and shifting from incremental (product and process) to revolutionary (services, future-oriented) technologies that do not cause environmental or social damage.
 Von Hippel (2017) presents the principle of free innovation, which complements the objectives of sustainable fashion and describes free innovation.
 "As a functionally novel product, service or process that (1) has been developed at private cost by customers during their unpaid discretionary period...
 (2) is not protected by its makers, and can therefore be purchased free of charge by anyone."(p.1).
 CONCLUSION Developing the concept required a systemic view of the components, which will sustain the solution.
 The diverse service design tools and activities helped me to stay engaged in ideating, a process, which is quite challenging for the mind of one.
 Therefore, it was important for me to keep an open mindset and approach.
-The proposed design solution is not a final one, it is a consequent and logic suggestion based on the insights, problem area and ideation practices.
-As mentioned before it aims at covering two challenges:

-- Organizing clothing consumption by providing and overview with SaaS - Assisting people choices related to sustainable activities such as recycling, swapping, re-using DELIVER PHASE 1.
-CONCEPT - INTRODUCING REUSE SERVICE MODEL 1.1.
-DESCRIPTION Knowing that the new Sustainability-as-a-Service is a management digital service solution, it will support users in making their decision on styles and maintenance, and the desired outcome is to shift consumers on more informativeness around the management of a sustainable wardrobe.
-Assuming that every consumer owns a smartphone device, they create a new service app's digital profile.
-It uses Digital Image Processing, a QR code to scan and thus register (digitalize) users' wardrobe.
-The app will create an overview of the user's clothing repertories, and based on it, the service will give recommendations in different categories - style, maintenance, clearance, and well-being.
-Companies will have access to the digital wardrobe overview.
-Apart from sending reminders to users as to what to wear, how to style it, when to engage in clearance, how to plan their sustainable journey, designers will be able to engage in a more planned development of collections.
-The additional value will be in the enabled dialogue between consumers and brands, exchanging information, suggestion, and feedback.
+The proposed design solution is not a final one, it is a consequent and logic suggestion based on the insights, problem areas 1) Organizing clothing consumption by providing and overview with SaaS and ideation practices and 2) Assisting people choices related to sustainable activities such as recycling, swapping, re-using.
+1. CONCEPT - INTRODUCING REUSE SERVICE MODEL WITH SAAS 1.1.
+DESCRIPTION Sustainability-as-a-Service is designed as management digital service solution, which will support users in drawing sustainable decision on styles and maintenance.
+The desired outcome is to gradually provide consumers with more insights and information on the sustainable management of their wardrobes.
+Assuming that every consumer owns a smartphone device, with the new Sustainability-as-a-Service they can create a digital profile in the app and digitalize their wardrobe by scanning their clothes.
+This will be made possible with the Digital Image Processing technology, where a QR code will scan and register data on clothing provided by the customer and required by the app such as Brand, usage period, materials etc. The app will create an overview of the user's clothing repertories, and based on it, the service will give recommendations in different categories - style, maintenance, clearance, and well-being (this will come gradually when the app accumulates input data and knows the user better.)
+Companies will have access to this data the digital wardrobe pieces scanned by the user.
+Apart from sending reminders to users as to what to wear, how to style it, when to engage in clearance, how to plan sustainable shopping journey, designers will be able to plan development of collections more efficiently based on these insights.
+The additional value for both users and business, will be in the enabled dialogue and co-creation.
 1.2.
 WHAT WILL THE IMPLICATIONS FOR DESIGN BE WITH THE NEW SERVICE SOLUTION?
-The most prominent implication is that design becomes more interactive, hopefully bringing more value to users through this interactivity.
-Good design starts at the beginning of the life cycle and is a simple design.
-Clothes will be sewn with a QR code label as proposed below for the purpose of enabling the capture of data and user management.
+The author believes that good design starts at the beginning of the life cycle and is a simple design.
+The most prominent implication is that design becomes its instructiveness, which as desk research shows is valuable to users.
+Clothes will be sewn with a QR code label as proposed below for the purpose of enabling the capture of data and clothing management.
 The possible new outlook of a design:

-Our new collections include a QR code to help you track your garments with our SaaS Service.
+Our new collections include a QR code to help you track garments with SaaS Service.